Move better, feel fitter and get stronger

 Another option for managing arthritis is platelet-rich plasma (PRP) therapy.
 PRP helps stimulate and enhance healing in areas of injury.

-For a comprehensive overview of this treatment, check out our recent webinar on PRP therapy with Dr. Nathan Thakur, Family Physician and Medical Director at Copeman Healthcare.
+For a comprehensive overview of this treatment, check out our recent webinar on PRP therapy with Dr. Nathan Thakur, Family Physician at Copeman Healthcare.